FAQs

 What are your fees?

-My fee is $200 per 50-minute session.
-I do offer sliding scale slots, but right now my sliding scale slots are full.
+My fee is $250 per 50-minute session.
+I do offer some sliding scale slots, but right now my sliding scale slots are full.
 I accept payment via debit, credit, and HSA/FSA cards.

 Do you take insurance?